- Why is UCLA proposing a conference and guest center?

 A: The project will not utilize any tuition revenues or state funding

-A: The University of California Board of Regents will need to approve the project, including its design and budget, as well as an environmental impact report, at meetings likely to occur in the spring and fall of 2012.
-There will be opportunity for public comment throughout this process, including at a public meeting scheduled for Monday, Nov.
-14, at 7 p.m. in the Faculty Center’s California Room to help determine the scope of the environmental impact report.
+A: : The University of California Board of Regents approved the project, including its design and budget, as well as an environmental impact report, in 2012 following an exhaustive review of the project.
+Public comment was gathered throughout this process at several public meetings held on campus to help determine the scope of the environmental impact report.

 Q: Can a conference center with 250 guest rooms succeed financially?